Bižuterija (song): Background

 On 3 June 2010, Jelena Rozga appeared at the 2010 Split Music Festival where she performed "Bižuterija" for the first time.
 She later presented the studio recorded version of the song on the Dalibor Petko Show broadcast on narodni radio.
 The audio for the song "Bižuterija" was released on 11 June 2010 through the singer's official YouTube channel.

 In 2010, after its debut at the Split Festival, "Bižuterija" became the most played song of the summer and a number-one single both in Croatia and in the whole Balkans.

+Rozga revealed during interviews how the song was originally different and she decided not to record it as she did not "feel" it; she had an argument with Tonči Huljić related to the arrangement.
+He, then, very angry, called her with the song's new and faster-paced arrangement, which Rozga immediately liked.
+She also revealed how the song lyrically made a metaphor related to betting and poker, which she decided to change as she felt it wouldn't resonate with her audience.
+The song's notable chorus was also changed after her remarks and last minute, Vjekoslava called them in the studio with the famous "žena, majka, kraljica" part.
+The song's initial title was supposed to be "Kraljica", but then Nenad Ninčević, the director of Split Festival suggested its current title.

 Lyrical analysis

 The title song "Bižuterija" carries the name "bijouterie", which is a commonly used fashion accessory.
 According to Malekinušić Mateo from the Philosophical Faculty of Rijeka, the title song is lyrically polysemic (it can be interpreted in several ways).
 The first interpretation is as a female protagonist's ode to her former partner.
 The second interpretation is the female protagonist realizing her own worth, using the metaphor of a diamond ("imao si nisi znao, kako sjaji dijamant"; "You had but did not know, how the diamond shines"), to assert her "brilliance", "worth" and "value".
 A third way of interpretation is through the lyric "Ja sam ti bila privjesak" ("I was only a pendant to you"), which describes society's objectification of females, a typically male-view of them as something to be possessed.
 The last metaphor is in the lyrics "priznaj da sam ja, sve u jednom, žena, majka, žena, majka, kraljica" ("Admit that I am, all in one, a woman, a mother, a woman, a mother, a queen") which is a message of female empowerment urging females in modern society to find their strength, to become self-aware of the various roles they play and to make them realize they are not "as helpless as patriarchy wants us to think".
 Despite realizing that she was "just one more notch" to him, the female protagonist demands respect from her past lover when it comes to what she considers to be her values.